 Congratulations on the offers.

-Hope this gives you greater clarity with respect to the offer you end up accepting, the downside of that offer, and the things you can starting doing to offset it.
+I hope this gives you greater clarity with respect to the offer you end up accepting, the downside of that offer, and the things you can start doing to offset it.

 Also, if you haven’t already, you might want to sign up for my newsletter just for first-year consultants.